Hariharan2608/PyGrapher/README.md

 ![image](https://github.com/Hariharan2608/PyGrapher/assets/88303186/303dcb39-a02f-4a6c-acd6-14f52d5688e4)
 This is the sample chart of iris dataset and you can also customize the context of the chart which is given in the side bars

+### Future Improvements
+ - We can also do the data preprocessing within the application
+ - Adding machine learning models for predictions

 👩‍💻 With Pygrapher, you don't need to be a data scientist to get insights from your data.
 Simply upload your data, choose a plot type, and start exploring!